 The HubSpot entire study is made up of 11 different sets of guides and online videos based on attracting, converting, closing and delighting your customers.
 It was good to go back to the beginning and recap on identifying the essentials of an effective inbound strategy and the clear differences between traditional marketing and inbound marketing.
 Inbound Marketing centres on being part of a conversation and creating content designed to appeal to your ideal customers.
 But how is this done?

 The image above is the cornerstone of the Inbound Certification.
 It covers the fundamentals of attracting people to your website, from how to develop an effective blog to optimising your website and amplifying your content through the power of social media.

 Great!
-Now you’re an effective blogger and social media aficionado which is driving lots of visitors to your businesses website, but what do you do with the people on your website?
+Now you’re an effective blogger and social media aficionado who is driving lots of visitors to your business's website, but what do you do with the people on your website?
 Stick a big button asking for a big hairy salesman to ring you?
 Not at all.
-HubSpot’s Inbound Certification explain how to convert visitors to your site through creating content with a purpose and setting up landing pages so that you can perfect the conversion process.
+HubSpot’s Inbound Certification explain how to convert visitors to your site by creating content with a purpose and setting up landing pages so that you can perfect the conversion process.

 If you’ve managed this, you’re at the point where you’ve learnt how to get a potential customer onto your site and you should now know some basic information about them.
 E.g. their name, email address and what organisation they work for.

 Does that mean getting the sales team to contact them?
 Still no. Now is the time to use your repository of content to and HubSpot’s profiling to understand when is the right time to send the right communication with a call-to-action to the right lead.
 We’re looking to close a lead from an opportunity to a customer and this is where you need to take your sales process inbound.
 The content you share with a lead in this stage is very different to the content you would have sent in the attract stage.